-- We are committed to pursuing excellence in the education of our students. - We are committed to advocate for social justice and the health of all persons and while advancing the profession of nursing. - We are committed to professional development through the scholarly activities of our faculty and students.
+- We are committed to pursuing excellence in education and learning. - We are committed to living by the principles of diversity, equity, and inclusion and ensure that all voices are heard. - We are committed to advocate for the health of all persons and for advancing the profession of nursing. - We are committed to professional development through scholarly activities.